eschan145/DieKnow/docs/api.md

 Use with caution!
 Your system will freeze and shut down within a few seconds, losing any unsaved work.

-This function NtRaiseHardError is part of the Windows New Technology API kernel and is undocumented.
+This function `NtRaiseHardError` is part of the Windows New Technology API kernel and is completely undocumented.
 The reason why is to prevent non-system libraries from messing around with low-level settings they aren't supposed to.

 **Signature**: `int __stdcall`